askpng/pbuild/README.md

 # Installation

 > Do at your own risk.
+This build is a heavy work in progress and even I don't use it on bare metal.

 Rebase guide: